sitespeedio/sitespeed.io/docs/important/index.md

 ## Who uses sitespeed.io

-We had plus one million downloads so far and still counting.
-We know that mul
+We had over one million downloads so far and still counting.
+We have companies in the Alexa top 10 that uses we sitespeed.io.
+We have students at the university that uses our tools.
+We are pretty sure sitespeed.io will work out good for you too.

-With 3.X we got the following feedback in the [Toolsday](http://www.toolsday.io/) podcast:
+With the old 3.X we got the following feedback in the [Toolsday](http://www.toolsday.io/) podcast:

 <blockquote cite="http://www.toolsday.io/episodes/performance.html">
 SpeedCurve has a really low barrier of entry ... it's a bit of a evolution maybe ... if you need something more advanced look into sitespeed.io"
  <span>By Taylor Jones (IBM) on the podcast Toolsday http://www.toolsday.io/episodes/performance.html</span>
 </blockquote>

 Note: SpeedCurve is a paid service built on top on the Open Source tool  [WebPageTest](http://www.webpagetest.org/).
-If you love WebPageTest (we do!) you can [drive it](/documentation/sitespeedio/webpagetest/) using sitespeed.io and collect the metrics and use it side by side with all the sitespeed.io metrics.
+If you love WebPageTest (we do!) you can [drive it](../documentation/sitespeed.io/webpagetest/) using sitespeed.io and collect the metrics and use it side by side with all the sitespeed.io metrics.